foxfabi/grav-plugin-leaflet-address/README.md

 The search for coordinates uses the [photon.komoot.de](https://photon.komoot.de/) API and returns the first six matching entries.
 When selecting a result, the associated coordinates (longitude, latitude) are entered in the corresponding fields.

-You can also click on the map to change the marker location and get the latitude longitude of the places located close to the selected address.
+You can also click on the map to change the marker location and get the `latitude,longitude` of the places located close to the selected address.

 ## Usage
 The plugin provides two Twig template that you can include in your theme or page where you want to add the leaflet map and address.
 Something like: